ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   The syntax varies from platform to platform.
 *   Google Maps API's
     -   Currently, one of the most popular API's in use on the web is the Google Maps API, which allows you to add their maps to your page.
+*   JavaScript can be hard to learn and everyone makes mistakes when writing it.
+This chapter will help you learn how to find the errors in your code.
+It will also teach you how to write scripts that deal with potential errors gracefully.
+    -   When you are writing JavaScript, do not expect to write it perfectly the first time.
+Programming is like problem solving: you are given a puzzle and not only do you have to solve it, but you also need to create the instructions that allow the computer to solve it too.
 *